 - Think of some fun events to kick off your recycling projects.
 A clean-up campaign with a big party at the end for all the kids might be just the thing.
 For advice about such clean-up campaigns check out Clean-C.

 - Consider starting a community vegetable garden.
 It is a good way to provide fresh and healthy food, and adults and children can all work together to do something that benefits everybody.
-There is some good advice and help available from organisations specialising in community gardens such as the Food Gardens Foundation and Roots & Shoots.

 - Talk to your local newspaper and community radio and invite them along to your special clean-up events.
 When other people in the community see such reports, they may become enthusiastic to participate in keeping things clean.
 Soon you will love where you live even more!